touchgfx/touchgfx-open-repository/widgets/Carousel/README.md

 ![example](screenshots/img00.bmp "Example")

-The purpose of the Carousel widget is to provide an nice looking carousel functionality that does not use up a lot of MCU resources.
+The purpose of the Carousel widget is to provide an nice looking carousel functionality that does not use a lot of MCU resources.

 The Carousel widget is hardcoded to 5 visible elements.
 It should, however, not be a big task to change this number if needed.